-Existing law prohibits any non-governmental sub-grantee, partner, or like party who participates on the Scoring Panel from receiving funds from the Proposition 47 grants awarded under this RFP.
-Public agency applicants are encouraged to communicate this conflict of interest consideration to known and potential non-governmental organizations who may have expressed interested in serving on the Scoring Panel.
-Such participation will prohibit that non-governmental agency from receiving any Prop 47 funds awarded through this RFP.
-Scoring Panel membership will be posted to the BSCC website no later than April 2019.
+Existing law prohibits any non-governmental sub-grantee, partner, or like party who participated on the Proposition 47 ESC from receiving funds from the Proposition 47 grants awarded under this RFP.
+Public agency applicants are encouraged to communicate this conflict-of-interest consideration to known representatives of non-governmental organizations who served on the Executive Steering Committee.
+Such participation will prohibit that representative's non-governmental agency from receiving any Prop 47 funds awarded through this RFP.
+Executive Steering Committee membership is included in this RFP in Appendix A.

-Public agency applicants who are awarded grants under this RFP are responsible for reviewing the Scoring Panel membership roster and ensuring that no grant dollars are passed through to any non-governmental entity represented by the members of the Proposition 47 Scoring Panel.
+Public agency applicants who are awarded grants under this RFP are responsible for reviewing the Executive Steering Committee membership roster and ensuring that no grant dollars are passed through to any non-governmental entity represented by the members of the Proposition 47 Executive Steering Committee.